Leadership: Attribute pattern approach

-Considering the criticisms of the trait theory outlined above, several researchers have begun to adopt a different perspective of leader individual differences—the leader attribute pattern approach.
-In contrast to the traditional approach, the leader attribute pattern approach is based on theorists' arguments that the influence of individual characteristics on outcomes is best understood by considering the person as an integrated totality rather than a summation of individual variables.
-In other words, the leader attribute pattern approach argues that integrated constellations or combinations of individual differences may explain substantial variance in both leader emergence and leader effectiveness beyond that explained by single attributes, or by additive combinations of multiple attributes.
+Considering the criticisms of the trait theory outlined above, several researchers adopted a different perspective of leader individual differences – the leader-attribute-pattern approach.
+In contrast to the traditional approach, the leader-attribute-pattern approach is based on theorists' arguments that the influence of individual characteristics on outcomes is best understood by considering the person as an integrated totality rather than a summation of individual variables.
+In other words, the leader-attribute-pattern approach argues that integrated constellations or combinations of individual differences may explain substantial variance in both leader emergence and leader effectiveness beyond that explained by single attributes, or by additive combinations of multiple attributes.

 Behavioral and style theories

-In response to the early criticisms of the trait approach, theorists began to research leadership as a set of behaviors, evaluating the behavior of successful leaders, determining a behavior taxonomy, and identifying broad leadership styles.
-David McClelland, for example, posited that leadership takes a strong personality with a well-developed positive ego.
+In response to the early criticisms of the trait approach, theorists began to research leadership as a set of behaviors by evaluating the behavior of successful leaders, determining a behavior taxonomy, and identifying broad leadership styles.
+David McClelland, for example, posited that leadership requires a strong personality with a well-developed positive ego.
 To lead, self-confidence and high self-esteem are useful, perhaps even essential.

 Kurt Lewin, Ronald Lipitt, and Ralph White developed in 1939 the seminal work on the influence of leadership styles and performance.
 The researchers evaluated the performance of groups of eleven-year-old boys under different types of work climate.
 In each, the leader exercised his influence regarding the type of group decision making, praise and criticism (feedback), and the management of the group tasks (project management) according to three styles: authoritarian, democratic, and laissez-faire.

 In 1945, Ohio State University conducted a study which investigated observable behaviors portrayed by effective leaders.
-They would then identify if these particular behaviors are reflective of leadership effectiveness.
-They were able to narrow their findings to two identifiable distinctions The first dimension was identified as "initiating structure", which described how a leader clearly and accurately communicates with the followers, defines goals, and determines how tasks are performed.
+They identified particular behaviors that were reflective of leadership effectiveness.
+They narrowed their findings to two dimensions.
+The first dimension, "initiating structure", described how a leader clearly and accurately communicates with the followers, defines goals, and determines how tasks are performed.
 These are considered "task oriented" behaviors.
-The second dimension is "consideration", which indicates the leader's ability to build an interpersonal relationship with their followers, to establish a form of mutual trust.
+The second dimension, "consideration", indicates the leader's ability to build an interpersonal relationship with their followers, and to establish a form of mutual trust.
 These are considered "social oriented" behaviors.

 The Michigan State Studies, which were conducted in the 1950s, made further investigations and findings that positively correlated behaviors and leadership effectiveness.
 Although they had similar findings as the Ohio State studies, they also contributed an additional behavior identified in leaders: participative behavior (also called "servant leadership"), or allowing the followers to participate in group decision making and encouraged subordinate input.
 This entails avoiding controlling types of leadership and allows more personal interactions between leaders and their subordinates.

 The managerial grid model is also based on a behavioral theory.
-The model was developed by Robert Blake and Jane Mouton in 1964 and suggests five different leadership styles, based on the leaders' concern for people and their concern for goal achievement.
+The model was developed by Robert Blake and Jane Mouton in 1964.
+It suggests five different leadership styles, based on the leaders' concern for people and their concern for goal achievement.